trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 `ArtificialViscosityMonaghan` by Monaghan ([Monaghan1992](@cite), [Monaghan1989](@cite))
-should be mainly used for inviscid flows (Euler), artificial stabilization or shock-capturing for which Monaghan [Monaghan1992](@cite) originally designed this term to provide smoothing across shocks indentionally overestimating the physical viscosity.
+should be mainly used for inviscid flows (Euler), artificial stabilization or shock-capturing for which Monaghan [Monaghan1992](@cite) originally designed this term to provide smoothing across shocks intentionally overestimating the physical viscosity.
 In its implementation, the method includes a dissipation term that increases when particles approach each other.
 In doing so we can suppress the tensile instability that can cause clumping and smooth